eesyuen09/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
 No matching students.
     * 2a.
-Tuto outputs "No matching students found."
+Tuto shows a message indicating no students found.

       Use case ends.